idptools/parrot/docs/_build/html/_sources/usage/parrot-predict.rst.txt

 	*  ``--num-layers`` / ``-nl`` : Number of hidden layers in the BRNN (default is 1).
 Must be a positive integer and must be identical to the number of layers used when the network was trained.
 	*  ``--hidden-size`` / ``-hs`` : Size of hidden vectors within the BRNN (default is 5).
 Must be a positive integer and must be identical to the hidden size used when the network was trained.
 	*  ``--encode`` : Include this flag to specify the numeric encoding scheme for each amino acid.
 Available options are 'onehot' (default), 'biophysics' or user-specified.
 If you wish to manually specify an encoding scheme, provide a path to a text file describing the amino acid to vector mapping.
 The encoding scheme used for sequence prediction must be identical to that used for network training.
-	*  ``--excludeSeqID`` : Include this flag if the `seq_file` is formatted such that it does not have sequence IDs as the first column in each row.
+	*  ``--exclude-seq-id`` : Include this flag if the `seq_file` is formatted such that it does not have sequence IDs as the first column in each row.

 **Output:**

 ``parrot-predict`` will produce a single text file as output.
-This file will be formatted similarly to the original datafiles used for network training: each row contains a sequence ID (exluded if ``--excludeSeqID1`` is provided), an amino acid sequence, and the prediction values for that sequence.
+This file will be formatted similarly to the original datafiles used for network training: each row contains a sequence ID (exluded if the flag ``--exclude-seq-id`` is given), an amino acid sequence, and the prediction values for that sequence.